 The Auto Fund would ultimately like Saskatchewan's roads to be the safest in Canada.
-The 2020-21 targets were 396.6 injuries and 8.7 fatalities per 100,000 population.
-The Auto Fund, and the people of Saskatchewan, outperformed these targets with 301.4 injuries per 100,000 population and 7.4 fatalities per 100,000 population.
-This continues the downward trend in the number of injuries and fatalities on Saskatchewan roads.
+The 2021-22 targets were 387.3 injuries and 8.0 fatalities per 100,000 population.
+The Auto Fund, and the people of Saskatchewan, achieved the targeted reduction in fatalities with 7.4 fatalities per 100,000 population.
+The targeted reduction in injuries was narrowly missed with 388.6 per 100,000 population.